Backfilling & Partitioning¶

 backfill CLI:

-from databricks_bundle_decorators.backfill import DailyBackfill
+from databricks_bundle_decorators import DailyBackfill

 @job(backfill=DailyBackfill(start_date="2024-01-01"))